ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 * Whether the connection can be used to receive data.
-A connection can not be used for reading if the connection was created with the Selection Property "Unidirectional Send" or if a Message marked as "Final" was received, see
+A connection can not be used for reading if the connection was created with the Selection Property "Unidirectional: Send" or if a Message marked as "Final" was received, see
   {{receiving-final-messages}}.
 The latter is only supported by certain transport protocols, e.g., by TCP as half-closed connection.